The Deadly Winters That Have Transformed Life For Herders In Mongolia

 Nergui moved quietly among the flock.
 They followed like a cashmere-clad entourage as he helped the newborns stand and fed the adults by hand, touching each one.
 The work couldn't be more personal, both in moments of loss and in moments of life.

-Emily Kwong (@emilykwong1234) spent nine weeks reporting in Mongolia as NPR's Above the Fray fellow.
+This is part of a series by Emily Kwong (@emilykwong1234), who spent nine weeks reporting in Mongolia as NPR's Above the Fray fellow.
 Additional reporting and translations were provided by Bolormaa Riimaadai, Ganbat Namjilsangarav and Jaya Purevsuren.
 The fellowship is sponsored by the John Alexander Project, which supports foreign reporting in undercovered parts of the world.
 Follow the fellowship on Instagram (@thejohnaproject) and Twitter (@thejohnaproject).